bbatsov/batsov.com/_posts/2022-10-24-ocaml-tips-converting-a-string-to-a-list-of-characters.md

 Note that `List.init` was added in OCaml 4.06 and `String.of_seq` was added in OCaml 4.07.

-Keep in mind that lists of chars are quite memory inefficient, as each character takes 4 bytes (64 bits) on a modern 64 bit CPU.
-When you factor the pointers to the next element in the list, each character is effectively taking 8 bytes, which is pretty far from the memory efficiency of a string.
+Keep in mind that lists of chars are quite memory inefficient, as each character takes 4 bytes (64 bits) on a modern 64 bit CPU.[^1] When you factor the pointers to the next element in the list, each character is effectively taking 8 bytes, which is pretty far from the memory efficiency of a string.
 The take away is that you should avoid using them if you're dealing with large data sets.

 That's all I have for you today.
 Keep hacking!

+[^1]: You can learn more about OCaml's runtime memory layout [here](https://dev.realworldocaml.org/runtime-memory-layout.html).